ginatcacenco/Proiect-Practic-TM/README.md

 ## 3.1  Test plan

 ## 3.2  Test conditions
+The testing process will be executed based on the above requirements for the Emergency Contacts module.
+The following test conditions were found:
+ * Enter data only for mandatory fields and check that the emergency contact is created/updated
+ * Enter data for all available fields and check that the emergency contact is created/updated
+ * Leave mandatory fields empty and check that the emergency contact cannot be created/updated
+ * View all emergency contacts in a list
+ * Check that it is possible to attach files
+ * Check all validation constraints for the fields

 ## 3.3  Test cases
 The test cases with steps can be viewed here: [Emergency contacts test cases.pdf](https://github.com/ginatcacenco/Proiect-Practic-TM/blob/main/test%20cases_steps.pdf)